coogger/coogger/README.md

 ### Mission
-I'm constantly updating the coogger project to reach my main goal and trying to get the missing features as soon as possible, plus I'm trying to provide community leaders and moderators with easier, faster and more reliable community management services.
+I'm constantly updating the coogger project to reach my main goal and trying to get the missing features as soon as possible, plus I'm trying to provide dapp leaders and moderators with easier, faster and more reliable dapp management services.

 ### New features of coogger?
 I share all of the Coogger updates as the utopian contribution, so I want to leave addresses instead of writing long in order not to bother you.